- BA English – Hons (University College London)

 Work so far…

 Recently, I designed and co-ordinated a community cohesion project in Burnley, Lancashire and compiled the first book to record the history of migrant contributions to the town, ‘Our Work, Our Lives, Our Town.’
-I produced a documentary film and exhibition to promote this legacy of pioneers who came in the 1960s and their impact up to the present day.
-The range of consultancy work includes; Additional Inspector for Ofsted, visiting lecturer in education at university level, mentoring graduate trainee teachers to success, English department training to utilise intervention programmes focusing on improving standards in Literacy/KS4 English and specialist educational achievement consultant to combat alienation amongst young Muslim males in the North West of England.
+I produced a documentary film and exhibition to promote this legacy of pioneers who came in the 1960s and their successful impact in a range of professions up to the present day.
+The range of consultancy work includes; Additional Inspector for Ofsted, visiting lecturer in education at university level, mentoring graduate trainee teachers to success, English department training to utilise intervention programmes focusing on improving standards in Literacy/KS4 English and specialist educational achievement consultant to combat alienation amongst young Muslim males in the north west of England.

 Whilst the bulk of my work is in mainstream education, I have also developed an expertise as a specialist consultant utilising my first-hand experience and understanding of diverse ethnic and religious backgrounds.
 This work has been mainly built but not exclusively focused in the following areas: the growing concerns for disaffected young ethnic minority males who are consistently underachieving in schools; delivering projects for young ethnic minority females to explore role models including, for example, the world of politics and their potential role within it.
 In addition, I’ve worked on ensuring older ethnic minority women and new arrivals, for whom English is an additional language, feel engaged and positive members within their new community.